villano-lab/galactic-spin-W1/docs/source/03_Glossary.rst

       The measurement of light emitted from astronomical objects.

     Prefactor
       A parameter that multiplies/directly scales the other information in an equation.
-Synonyms\: scaling parameter.
-Related words\: M/L ratio
+Synonyms: scaling parameter.
+Related words: M/L ratio

     Radial velocity
       The speed stars and gas are moving at different distances from the center of the galaxy.